uhasker/getting-things-done-in-next-js/src/chapter4/03-inserting-updating-and-deleting-data.md

 ### Inserting Data

 To insert rows into a table, you use the `insert` statement.
-Here you need to declare the table to write to, the columns to fill and one or more rows of data to insert:
+Here, you need to declare the table to write to, the columns to fill and one or more rows of data to insert.

+Let's insert some values into our `task` table:

 ```sql
 insert into task (title, description, duration, status) values